Digimon Ghost Game: Antagonistic Digimon

-A succubus Mega-level Digimon who infected several humans and Digimon.
+A Lilith-themed Mega-level Digimon who infected several humans and Digimon.
 Gammamon is able to hold her off as Siriusmon, and the fight between the two ends in a draw.
 Lilithmon decides to call off her attack and offers Siriusmon a place at her side.
 When Siriusmon refuses, she retreats while wondering if he will ever accept her offer.